matrix-org/synapse/README.rst

 https://hub.docker.com/r/avhost/docker-matrix/tags/

-Slavi Pantaleev has created an Ansible playbook, which installs the offical Docker image of Matrix Synapse along with many other Matrix-related services (Postgres database, riot-web, coturn, mxisd, SSL support, etc.).
+Slavi Pantaleev has created an Ansible playbook, which installs the official Docker image of Matrix Synapse along with many other Matrix-related services (Postgres database, riot-web, coturn, mxisd, SSL support, etc.).
 For more details, see
 https://github.com/spantaleev/matrix-docker-ansible-deploy